lovelyKensho/ix/pile/notes.md

 - How do you do multiple selections in the Atom editor?
 - How do rhymes work?
 - How should I format my journal file?

+I need a quick way to append my thoughts to a specific file